6 steps for buying a beach house

 • Potential resale value: Consider the property's resale value in the future.

 While the allure of beachfront living is undeniable, factoring in the property's long-term usability is essential.
-If this amount of upkeep seems overwhelming, consider hiring a property manager to handle the maintenance responsibilities.
+Ongoing costs, such as property taxes, landscaping, emergency repairs, and cleaning fees, can total tens of thousands of dollars in higher-end beach properties.
+If this amount of upkeep seems overwhelming, consider hiring a property manager to handle the maintenance.
+Pacaso’s property managers handle ongoing maintenance on behalf of owners, reducing a significant amount of financial and logistical obligations.

 Before finalizing any purchase, thorough inspections and due diligence are crucial to avoid unwelcome vacation home mistakes.
 Inspections by qualified professionals can uncover hidden costs that might not be readily apparent.
 These could range from structural issues due to age and wear to potential problems with plumbing or electrical systems exposed to the harsh beach environment.
 For example, research flood zones and storm risks in your chosen location because, while beachfront property offers stunning views, beach living might also be more susceptible to flooding or storm damage.
 Standard homeowners insurance typically doesn't cover flood damage, so factor in the cost of beach-specific flood insurance when calculating your second home budget.
 By taking these steps, you can move forward with confidence, knowing you're investing in a sound property with minimal hidden costs.